PROJECTS in ZIMBABWE, AFRICA

 In the video below Mike is interviewed in the midst of one of the Zimbabwe garden projects by Chrispen Tabvura, field correspondent for ZDDT.

-The Project involves 5 established gardens in Wards 15, 19, 21, 26 and 27 indirectly supporting almost 3,000 community members.
+The Project involves establishing vegetable gardens that indirectly supporting almost 3,000 community members.
 Each Garden Community establishes its own Constitution and Committee to oversee and manage their garden under a lease granted by the Bulawayo Council.
-Some of them have commenced commercial operations to sell their excess produce at market.
+Most of them have commenced commercial operations to sell their excess produce at market.

 While Sally Foundation provides the majority of the funding for these gardens, we partner with GDG Australia who provides a governance oversight role.
 The project is implemented by the Zimbabwe Development Democracy Trust (ZDDT), a locally based organisation dedicated to creating sustainable development and positive change.
 Read more about our partners…